fpereiro/proof/notes.md

 - PE: "Now let's forget all about M' and start looking at U. It is well known that Turing's description of the Universal Machine contains a few bugs. (...)
 Because the Universal Machine is so essential to Turing's arguments in the rest of his paper, he proves the existence of such a machine by actually constructing it in full, excruciating detail."

 - TU: "Section 7: Detailed description of the universal machine.
 A table is given below of the behaviour of this universal machine.
 The m-configurations of which the machine is capable are all those occurring in the first and last columns of the table, together with all those which occur when we write out the unabbreviated tables of those which appear in the table in the form of m-functions.
 E.g., e (anf) appears in the table and is a m-function."

+The "all those occurring in the first and last columns of the table" statement can be applicable to get all the m-configurations of any machine.

 - PE: "The m-configuration `anf` is part of Turing's Universal Machine.
 Towards the end of the machine, a particular configuration has `e (anf)` in its *final m-config* column.
 The skeleton table for `e` (...):"